Meet our U.S. Team

 Laura Baird is a freelance writer who loves to travel, eat, and watch soccer.
 She holds a master’s degree in history from Loyola University in Chicago.
 She is a former board member of the Oconomowoc Public Education Foundation and volunteer at the Oconomowoc Food Pantry.

-Paula is retired following careers in event planning and marketing.
-Her passions include photography and travel.
-She was a founding member of a scholarship initiative, YES (Youth Education Scholarships) and brings 14 years of cultural experiences and relationships accompanying Tanzanians through Third World challenges.
+Paula is retired from careers in event planning and marketing.
+Her passions include travel and photography.
+She was a founding member of a scholarship initiative, YES (Youth Education Scholarships), and brings 14 years of cultural experiences and relationships accompanying Tanzanians through Third World challenges.

 Steve is a son, father to one, and friend to many who enjoys traveling, biking, kayaking, and golfing.
 His adult life has seen his IT career grow from humble beginnings to a challenging, rewarding position at a global industrial automation company.
 He currently volunteers at a food pantry in Milwaukee and serves as a commissioned Stephen Minister.